wendellrodrigues/testserver/README.md

 4. Open Postman application and enter test route

-      Select POST from dropdown menu left of address bar In address bar, enter:  http://localhost:5000/routes/test
+      Select POST from dropdown menu left of address bar.
+      In address bar, enter:  http://localhost:5000/routes/test
       On the right of address bar, hit SEND